 The little boy saw his Mickey Mouse backpack emptied as if he had confiscated firearms.

 The closest I saw?
-A Buzz Lightyear doll.
+A Buzz Lightyear (search) doll.

 Now, keep in mind there were other interesting characters on this line, including two Middle Eastern men and some unruly, and I suspect, drunk businessmen.